zulip/zulip/templates/zerver/help/web-public-streams.md

 Users who wish to post content will need to create an account in order to do so.

-Web public streams are decorated in the UI by a globe (<i class="fa fa-globe"></i>) icon, just as private streams are decorated with a lock (<i class="fa fa-lock"></i>) icon.
+Web public streams are indicated with a globe (<i class="fa fa-globe"></i>) icon.

-Organizations publishing web public streams are expected to ensure that someone on their moderation team is reading all web public streams in the organization.
-See [Managing abuse](#managing-abuse) on this page and the main [managing open organizations](/help/managing-open-organizations) article for relevant background.

 ## Enabling web public streams in your organization

 Enabling web public streams makes it possible to create web public streams in your organization.
-It also makes certain information about your organization accessible to anyone on the Internet via the Zulip API (Details below).
+It also makes certain information about your organization accessible to anyone on the Internet via the Zulip API (details below).

-To help protect closed organizations from accidentally enabling web public streams, creating web public streams is disabled by default for all organizations.
+To help protect closed organizations, creating web public streams is disabled by default for all organizations.

 ### Information that can be accessed via API when web public streams are enabled

-The following information about your organization can be accessed via the Zulip API if web public streams are enabled and at least one web public stream has been created.
+The following information about your organization can be accessed via the Zulip API if web public streams are enabled and there is currently at least one web public stream.

-* The organization's settings (linkifiers, custom emoji, permissions settings, and other)
+* The organization's settings (linkifiers, custom emoji, permissions settings, etc.)
-* Names of users.
+* Names of users
-* Names of user groups and their membership.
+* Names of user groups and their membership
 * Names and descriptions of streams

 Enabling web public streams is thus primarily recommended for open